Skip to content

 • Select the extension icon in the left side bar and enter c#

-• Select this extension and click 'Install in SSH'
+• Select the C# extension and click 'Install in SSH'

 C# extension